theopn/dotfiles/README.md

 #### vim

 I use vanilla Vim as a light text editor, and I have moved away from having plugins (theme, NERDTree, statusline, etc) to utilize built-in features.
-`gruvcula.vim`, which is a custom-made colorscheme of mix between Dracula and Gruvbox is included.
+`drakai.vim`, which is a custom-made colorscheme of mix between Dracula and Monokai is included.
 I probably will make this a separate project.

 Notable settings include